openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 The gRPC stream is a great feature when more interactive approach is needed allowing the user to read the response as they are getting generated.

 This demo presents the use case with [tiny-llama-1b-chat](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.1) model but the included python scripts are prepared for several other LLM models.
-Those are tiny-llama-1b-chat, llama-2-chat-7b and notus-7b-v1.
+Those are:
+- tiny-llama-1b-chat
+- llama-2-chat-7b
+- notus-7b-v1

 In this demo the model can be set by:
 ```bash
 export SELECTED_MODEL=tiny-llama-1b-chat